mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 tuner.fit({"training": "s3://mlopsimageclassification/data/"})
 ```

+> **Note**
-**Note: we are passing a S3 path where the data for training, validation and testing are loacated to the HyperparameterTuner fit method**
+>  We are passing a S3 path where the data for training, validation and testing are loacated to the HyperparameterTuner fit method

 After we start the model training we can see the training job status at SageMaker -> Training -> Training Jobs